chotchki/feophant/README.md

 * * We should either add state to the codec or change how it parses to produce chunked requests.
 That means that when the 2GB offer is reached the server can react and terminate before we accept too much data.
 Its a little more nuanced than that, 2GB input might be okay but we should make decisions based on users and roles.
 * There is an extension that removes the need to lock tables to repack / vaccum.
 Figure out how it works!
 * * https://github.com/reorg/pg_repack
+* Investigate if the zheap table format would be better to implement.
+** Until I get past a WAL implementation and planner costs I don't think its worth it.
+** Since I extended the size of transaction IDs, I probably have a larger issue on my hands than normal postgres.
+*** Reading into the zheap approach I'm thinking that I might have some space saving options availible for me.
+In particular if a tuple is frozen so its always availible I could remove the xmin/xmax and pack more into the page.
+Need more thinking however my approach of questioning the storage efficency of each part of data seems to be worth it.

 ## Postgres Divergance